lucas-lankry/Options-Pricing-Calculator/README.md

 **Web application for European options pricing, risk analysis, and portfolio Greeks calculation using the Black-Scholes-Merton framework**

-Built with Python and Streamlit, this application provides comprehensive quantitative analysis tools.
+Built with Python and Streamlit !

 ## 🚀 Live Demo
 Try the application: [https://blackscholespy-ztryxbewvkzb8glghaekwt.streamlit.app/]